Villarceau circles

-In geometry, Villarceau circles (/viːlɑrˈsoʊ/) are a pair of circles produced by cutting a torus obliquely through the center at a special angle.
+In geometry, Villarceau circles (/viːlɑrˈsoʊ/) are a pair of circles produced by cutting a torus obliquely through its center at a special angle.

 Given an arbitrary point on a torus, four circles can be drawn through it.
 One is in a plane parallel to the equatorial plane of the torus and another perpendicular to that plane (these are analogous to lines of latitude and longitude on the Earth).
 The other two are Villarceau circles.
 They are obtained as the intersection of the torus with a plane that passes through the center of the torus and touches it tangentially at two antipodal points.
 If one considers all these planes, one obtains two families of circles on the torus.
 Each of these families consists of disjoint circles that cover each point of the torus exactly once and thus forms a 1-dimensional foliation of the torus.

 The Villarceau circles are named after the French astronomer and mathematician Yvon Villarceau (1813–1883) who wrote about them in 1848.